pattonsgirl/Spring2022-CEG2410/Projects/Project3/README.md

    - Proving that the changes work
      - Think, "What are you doing to test?"
    - **screenshot** of site working with HTTPS

+## Submission

+- In the Pilot Dropbox, paste the URL to your submission
+  - URL should look like: https://github.com/WSU-kduncan/ceg2410-YOURGITHUBUSERNAME/blob/main/Linux/HTTPS.md

 ## Things to Check